How to Deal With Depression: 11 Easy Ways Really Work

 Procrastinating is one of the most common symptoms of depression.
 You suddenly postpone the work you should be doing and leave everything for later.

 However, procrastination does more harm than good.
-Procrastinating can cause increased stress, guilt, and worry, which will only fuel depression.
+Procrastinating can cause increased stress, guilt, and worry, fueling depression.

-To stop procrastinating, you can create deadlines and routines that manage your time well.
+You can create deadlines and routines that manage your time well to stop procrastinating.
 Create a priority list for your short-term goals and get started with an essential task.
 As you work down your list, you’ll feel better about yourself and feel less depressed.

 7. Do Household Chores